 Men who were heavy pot smokers in their teens may not live as long as those who did not use marijuana when they were young.

 It appears that after smoking pot, neurons responsible for shutting down eating are begin to promote hunger, even when you are full.
 It fools the brain's central feeding system.

 Brain damage, or changes in the brain, memory problems

 Excessive cannabis use in adolescence, when the brain is undergoing critical development, could cause damage to nerve cells which may be permanent.

+Urology.
+2006.
+Association between marijuana use and transitional cell carcinoma.
 Heavy pot smokers could be putting themselves at risk for developing bladder cancer.
 Marijuana smoking might be an even more potent stimulant of malignancy than cigarette smoking.
 Head and neck and lung cancers have been tied to marijuana use, and there is evidence that these marijuana-associated malignancies may strike at an earlier age.
-Urology, 2006.

 damage from smoking